Super Lawyers - Badge

 • Lung cancer or breast cancer.

 A heart attack misdiagnosis can occur for many reasons, often due to negligence by a medical provider.
-Whether a provider fails to recognize symptoms, does not order the appropriate testing, or overlooks key risk factors, these errors can delay life-saving treatment.
+Whether a provider fails to recognize symptoms, does not order the appropriate testing, or overlooks key risks, these errors can delay life-saving treatment.

 Not all heart attack symptoms follow the classic pattern of severe chest pain and left-arm discomfort.
 Many patients, especially women, the elderly, and individuals with diabetes, experience atypical symptoms such as: